It’s hard to take someone seriously when they leave you a note saying, ‘Your ugly.’

 - Malificent, please take out this trash.

-- I wish you wouldn’t go to Spain again, Mother.
+- I wish you wouldn’t go to Spain without me again, Mother.

 Use commas to separate items or actions in a series.